 Even though concert venues and bars are considered ‘private,' prohibitionists argue that they are ‘publicly accessible private venues', and therefore consumption of marijuana is prohibited.
 From our experience, it depends upon the place and the crowd.
 Most down to earth venues will usually turn a blind eye to things unless they are getting complaints or police visits.

-To be discrete, edibles or a portable vaporizer can be your best friend.
+To be discreet, edibles or a portable vaporizer can be your best friend.
 These have become very popular in Colorado, as they don’t really leave any odor and can be consumed almost anywhere.